How to Buy Wholesale Merchandise

 This is the time of operation when the retail store is open to the public for the purchase of goods.

 Some returned goods will be resold by the same retailer for the full cost, but many will not.
 More likely, they'll end up in the mark-down bin selling for a fraction of the cost.
-Dealing with unwanted goods can amount to a tenth of the cost of making and distributing them in the first place.
+Try to avoid returns in the first place by doing everything you can to make sure the customer is satisfied.
+Provide as much information as you can up front regarding your products.